Polarschweif/vividstasisStreamingEssentials/README.md

 This program will detect and display your data from vivid/stasis with a quick overview of your Points, Battery, Rating and even your Soundscan Boosttickets.
 It can also be useful for an obs-scene by turning the background green.
-Simply click anywhere on the black/green area to toggle between black and green.
-(CHANGED, check 1.2.0 changelog!!!)
+Simply rightclick anywhere on the and select Greenscreen mode to toggle between black and green.

 Changelog
 ------------------------------------